-The government has already declared the drought a humanitarian state of emergency On November 2021 and recently the Prime Minister has appointed Committee on Drought Relief that would work to provide humanitarian assistance to those affected by the drought.
-The new government has recently nominated a Special Envoy for Drought Response Somalia special envoy for drought response has been meeting with representatives from the donor countries and humanitarian partners to discuss ways in which they can provide emergency relief assistance to the people severely affected by the ongoing devastating drought.For Somalia, there are in urgentt humanitarian appeal of 1.46 billion USD but this remains severely underfunded by a staggering 98%4.
+The government has already declared the drought a humanitarian state of emergency on November 2021 as reporting period of the 14th IGAD Drought Disaster Resilience and Sustainability Initiative (IDDRSI) Platform Steering Committee and recently the Prime Minister has appointed Committee on Drought Relief that would work to provide humanitarian assistance to those affected by the drought.
+The new government has recently nominated a Special Envoy for Drought Response Somalia special envoy for drought response has been meeting with representatives from the donor countries and humanitarian partners to discuss ways in which they can provide emergency relief assistance to the people severely affected by the ongoing devastating drought.
+For Somalia, there are in urgentt humanitarian appeal of 1.46 billion USD but this remains severely underfunded by a staggering 98%.

-Total Donor Contributions to 2022 Hunimatarian Fund Plan 5 US\$ Million
+Total Donor Contributions to 2022 Hunimatarian Fund Plan US\$ Million

 USA 98

 CERF 31.5

 UK 30.2

 Canada 23.3

 Germany 15.6

 Sweden 14.3

 EC 10.7

 Netherland 9.8

 Norway 7.6

 Japan 7.5

+Denmark 3.8

+Ireland 3.3

+Switzerland 3

+UN 0.7

+Turkey 0.2

+Total 259.5